 Lessons for society

-To summarize the numerous themes on which Jean touches: society, ecology, simplicity, the passage of time, the consumer society, industrialisation and progress.
+To summarize the numerous themes on which Jean touches: society, ecology, simplicity, the passage of time, the consumer society, industrialization and progress.
 But there remains a slight feeling of regret that such country communities broke apart, even if those who left went away in search of better lives.

 This film also has a distinctly Breton theme, since it describes changes in society and technology which came to Western France much later than it did to the big cities.